JereKuusela/valheim-infinity_hammer/publish/README.md

 Blacklist can be used to avoid destroying critical objects like locations.
 For example `hammer_config remove_blacklist LocationProxy`.

 # Changelog

+- v1.16
+	- Adds a new parameter `radius` to the `hammer` command which allows selecting all nearby objects.
+	- Adds a new parameter `connect=piece` to the `hammer` command which allows selecting the hovered object and connected pieces.
+	- Adds a new parameter `health` to the `hammer` command which allows overriding the object health.
+	- Adds new parameters `level` and `stars` to the `hammer` command which allows overriding the creature level.
+	- Adds a new parameter `text` to the `hammer` command which allows setting the sign text.
+	- Fixes the setting `copy_state` not working.
+	- Fixes the `scale` parameter not working on the `hammer` command.

 - v1.15
 	- Adds a new command `hammer_save` to create blueprints with data.